frederic-perez/AmE-dictionary/data/dictionary.md

 __scuffle<sup>1</sup>__ _v_ :seven: (scuffled, scuffling) Engage in a short, confused fight or struggle at close quarters. _The teacher noticed two pupils scuffling in the corridor._ _Syn_ fight, struggle _The police scuffled with a group of demonstrators._
 __scuffle<sup>2</sup>__ _n_ :five::hammer: _The scuffle and scrape of rubber soles._
 __scull__ _v_ _Sculled the boat._
+__scullery__ _n_ A small room (in large old British houses) next to the kitchen; where kitchen utensils are cleaned and kept and other rough household jobs are done.
 __scum__ _n_ :three::hammer: _He was scum._
 __scumbag__
 __scumbags__